-How I Use A Vacuum Sealer And A Canning Jar For Long Term Food Storage
+How To Use A Vacuum Sealer And A Canning Jar For Long Term Food Storage

 The vacuum sealer makes a weird noise as it sucks the air out of the jar.
 The closer the sealer gets to creating a vacuum in the jar the higher pitch the noise becomes.
 The vacuum sealer will automatically stop when a vacuum has been created in the jar.

 How long it takes to remove the air from the jar depends upon the type of food and the size of the jar.
 Most jars will seal within 1 minute.

 Some jars are stubborn though and don’t seem to want to seal.